Table of Contents

 Store-level accountability

 To drive compliance, dashboards must empower local managers.
-By providing store managers with insight into their own performance regarding cash handling, safety incidents, and audit scores, organizations foster a culture of accountability.
+By providing store managers with insight into their own performance—cash handling, safety incidents, and audit scores—organizations foster a culture of accountability.
 Stores achieving targets can be recognized, while underperforming locations receive targeted support.

 Implementation strategy for executive dashboards

-Deploying an executive dashboard is as much an organizational change project as it is a technical one.
+Deploying an executive dashboard is as much an organizational change project as a technical one.
 Success depends on adoption and process integration.

-Define business objectives: Begin by clarifying the specific loss prevention outcomes desired, such as reducing shrinkage by a specific percentage or cutting investigation times.
+- Define business objectives: clarify the specific loss prevention outcomes desired, such as reducing shrinkage by a specific percentage or cutting investigation times.

-Phased rollout: Start with a pilot program in a select number of stores.
-This allows for the refinement of alert thresholds and processes before a full-scale deployment.
+- Phased rollout: start with a pilot program in a select number of stores.
+This allows for refining alert thresholds and processes before full-scale deployment.

-Data governance: Establish standardized definitions for data entry across all locations to ensure that metrics are comparable and reliable.
+- Data governance: establish standardized definitions for data entry across all locations to ensure metrics are comparable and reliable.

 Comparing dashboard and analytics solutions